Latest News & Updates

 THANK YOU LITTLETON VOTERS FOR PASSING WARRANT ARTICLE 30.
 BEGINNING APRIL 21, THE LIBRARY WILL BE OPEN THURSDAYS FROM 9:30 a.m. to 12:30 p.m.

-BOOK SALE DONATIONS: Due to space constraints, please pre-arrange donations with the library director.
+Due to space constraints, please pre-arrange donations with the library director if you have more than one box to donate.
 Please call Jeanne Dickerman at 444-5741 to make arrangements.
 Thank you for your cooperation.

 Take a look at Littleton Public Library’s online public access catalog.
 Click here for more information.